AdobeDocs/experience-manager-65.en/help/sites-deploying/rdbms-support-in-aem.md

 In order for it to work, a data source needs to be configured with AEM.
 This is done via the `org.apache.sling.datasource.DataSourceFactory.config` file.
 The JDBC drivers for the respective database need to be provided separately as OSGi bundles inside the local configuration.

-For steps on creating OSGi bundles for JDBC drivers, please see this [documentation](https://sling.apache.org/documentation/bundles/datasource-providers.html#convert-driver-jars-to-bundle) on the Apache Sling website.
+For steps on creating OSGi bundles for JDBC drivers, see this [documentation](https://sling.apache.org/documentation/bundles/datasource-providers.html#convert-driver-jars-to-bundle) on the Apache Sling website.

 Once the bundles are in place, follow the below steps to configure AEM with RDB persistence: